akelly1954/Samples/README.md

 The (now a) C++ class uses a set of configurable parameters (now read from the JSON config file, as well as adjusted by command line parameters) to fill up to 4 memory mapped buffers with video data in YUYV format (Packed YUV 4:2:2, YUY2) or H264 (H264 with start codes).
 These buffers, one at a time as they are filled, are passed on to the next level up (written to a file, used to display in a viewer, analyzed, etc).
 Each buffer is copied only once, after which a shared pointer is what gets passed from one queue to another for further processing.
 This frees up the memory mapped buffer (one of the 4) which allows the V4L driver in the kernel to fill it up with a new frame.

 Obviously this is a Linux-only solution.
-The Windows-only solution for grabbing frames will have to be considerably different (and is not being addressed at the moment).
+The Windows-only solution for grabbing frames will have to be considerably different (and is not being planned at the moment).

 Run time profiling implemented in this set of objects, gathers stats of various factors in this mechanism that control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), the current frame rate, etc.

+**Class ConfigSingleton**
+found in *...Samples/source/Util/include/ConfigSingleton.hpp*
+found in *...Samples/source/Util/src/ConfigSingleton.cpp*
+Used from *...Samples/source/Util/src/main_programs/main_jsoncpp_samplecfg.cpp*
+Used from *...Samples/source/Video/src/main_programs/main_video_capture.cpp*

+This object reads, parses, validates, and updates **JSON** files that deal with configuration (and could be used for other purposes).
+It is implemented as a **Singleton**, and demonstrates one of the better ways to use the **std::shared_from_this<>** base class (there are multiple ways to do this).

+(**Deficiencies** - at this time (Jan 2023) this object has not been put to strenuous use yet in this project.
+I will continue to develop it in the future as needed by new applications).

 **main_ntwk_basic_sock_server.cpp** and **main_client_for_basic_server.cpp**
 found in *...Samples/source/EnetUtil/src/main_programs/*